JPNYKW/WPICTF-2019/getaflag.md

 8. Displayed successful login.

 N, it'll show a link button written "get a flag".
 But, that is a dummy.
-(If u click, jump to YouTube)
+(If u click, jump 2 YouTube)
 So, u must open Dev tool. open console.
 U can get a flag!

-9. Enter that copied to form.
+9. Enter that copied 2 4m.
 U solved it.

 **U G07 150 p7;**